TJJonker/Media_Player/README.md

 Just before the GLFW window loop, the ImGui rendering class is initialized and provided with the necessary data.
 Inside the ImGuiRenderer class, we're drawing a hardcoded GUI, making changes to the Channel, and reading from a list of audio names that is provided by the audio library.

-Inside the GLFW window loop, we're checking if there are changes inside the channel struct and applying the forwarding the changes to the designated TwoTune module.
+Inside the GLFW window loop, we're checking if there are changes inside the channel struct and forwarding the changes to the designated TwoTune module.

 ### Evaluation
 I think the TwoTune API worked out decent.
 The GUI is what messed up a big part of the codebase.
 I wanted (and should have) abstracted the GUI into separate files, added an Event system, and ultimately added a small layer structure to keep things really clean.
-Same for the GLFW/GLAD Window part.
+Not doing this, caused the Channel struct to be filled with nonsense and redundant data because the GUI can't properly communicate with the rest of the codebase.
+I also wanted to change the GLFW and GLAD initialization a bit.
 This could've been extracted and abstracted, but I don't think reworking this would've been worth it, as this still is a Hello World project.

 All in all, I'm happy with the result and I'll take everything I've learned with me to future projects.